Skip to Main Content

 mt2mt2.

-Give the date the item was published - usually just the year.
+Give the date the item was published.
+For most works this is just the year.

 For some items that are published more frequently, such as webpages and newspaper articles, a more specific date is required (if available) to help the reader find the specific work you are citing.